Valley Metro Rail & Streetcar: Route description

 Both tracks rejoin east of 24th Street on Washington Street.
 Continuing east on Washington, the rail line passes Phoenix Sky Harbor Airport, which is connected by the PHX Sky Train at 44th Street/Washington, and then turns southeast towards Tempe.
 After Center Parkway/Washington station, the line leaves the median of Washington Street and runs south on a bridge that crosses Tempe Town Lake, parallel to the Union Pacific Railroad.
-It then turns east along Mill Avenue and connects to the Valley Metro Streetcar at Mill Avenue/3rd St before proceeding via its own right-of-way near Arizona State University.
+It then turns east along Mill Avenue and connects to the S Line at Mill Avenue/3rd St before proceeding via its own right-of-way near Arizona State University.
 Going southward, it joins Apache Boulevard headed eastward, which becomes Main Street in Mesa.
 The light rail line ends at an intersection with Gilbert Road at Gilbert Road/Main Street station.

 The B Line starts in Phoenix on the east side of the former Metrocenter shopping mall at the Metro Parkway station.
 The rail line runs east on an elevated viaduct, crossing over Interstate 17.
 After the crossing, the line's alignment parallels Mountain View Road before turning south on 25th Street.
 The line runs south on 25th Street, crossing the Arizona Canal and passing by the Rose Mofford Sports Complex.
 It continues until it reaches Dunlap Avenue where it swerves east on Dunlap, before turning south again on 19th Avenue for 4 mi.
 After three stops, it turns eastward again on Camelback Road for 2.5 mi, then turns south onto Central Avenue where it continues into Downtown Phoenix.
 At Roosevelt Street, the line splits into one-way segments until Lincoln Street.
 Both track rejoins at Hadley Street.
 The rail line continues south under the Interstate 17 then Salt River bridge.
 The light rail line ends at an intersection with Baseline Road at Baseline/Central Avenue station station.

 With the opening of the South Central Extension on June 7, 2025, the system has split into two lines: the A Line and B Line.
 The A Line runs east to west, from the eastern terminus at Gilbert Road/Main Street to the Downtown Phoenix Hub in Downtown Phoenix (which serve as the transfer point between the two lines), while the B Line runs north to south from the Metro Parkway station to Baseline/Central Avenue station.

-Trains mostly operate on city streets in a "center reservation", similar to the Red Line of the METRORail light rail system in Houston and the surface sections of the MBTA subway's Green Line in Boston.
+Trains mostly operate on city streets in a "center reservation" or exclusive lane, similar to the Red Line of the METRORail light rail system in Houston and the surface sections of the MBTA subway's Green Line in Boston.
 Some parts of the line, such as the bridge over Tempe Town Lake, are independent of other traffic.
+The Gilbert Road extension included construction of the first roundabout crossed by light rail tracks in the system, at Horne Road; traffic within the roundabout yields to train traffic and is controlled by crossing arms.